panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## Paying for Path Aware Technologies {#Paying}

 "Follow the money."
 If operators can't charge for a Path Aware technology to recover the costs of deploying it, the benefits to the operator must be really significant.
-Corollary: If operators charge for a Path Aware technology, the benefits to the user must be significant enough to justify the cost.
-(See {{TRIGTRAN}}, {{ST2}}, and {{IntServ}}).
+Corollary: If operators charge for a Path Aware technology, the benefits to users of that Path Aware technology must be significant enough to justify the cost.
+(See {{ST2}}, {{IntServ}}, and {{TRIGTRAN}}).

 ## Impact on Operational Practices {#OperationalImpact}

-Impact of a Path Aware technology requiring changes to operational practices can affect deployment of promising technology.
+Impact of a Path Aware technology requiring changes to operational practices can affect how quickly or widely a promising technology is deployed.
 These impacts may make deployment more likely, but often discourage deployment.
 (See {{Shim6}}, including {{Addendum-MP-TCP}}).

 ## Per-connection State {#Per-connectionState}

-Per-connection state in intermediate devices can be an impediment to adoption and deployment.
-This is especially true as we move from the edge of the network into the routing core (See {{ST2}} and {{IntServ}}).
+Per-connection state in intermediate devices has been an impediment to adoption and deployment in the past.
+This is especially true as we move from the edge of the network, further into the routing core (See {{ST2}} and {{IntServ}}).

 ## Keeping Traffic on Router Fast-paths {#Fast-paths}